Becker Muscular Dystrophy

 Although there is no cure for BMD, the right care can reduce complications and improve quality of life for your child.
 Current Becker muscular dystrophy research and treatments focus on slowing, and eventually preventing, the muscle degeneration associated with the disease.

-As soon as specialists at Gillette Children’s Specialty Healthcare make a diagnosis, our team works with your family to create a custom care plan, including regular checkups.
+As soon as specialists at Gillette Children’s make a diagnosis, our team works with your family to create a custom care plan, including regular checkups.

-As your child gets older, you can rely on age-appropriate treatment through Gillette Lifetime Specialty Healthcare for teens (16 and older) and adults.
+As your child gets older, you can rely on age-appropriate treatment through Gillette Adult Clinic for teens (16 and older) and adults.

 If your child has Becker muscular dystrophy, our team of internationally recognized specialists will work closely with you to create a treatment plan that fits your unique needs.
 Through the Muscular Dystrophy Association Care Center at Gillette, your child will receive care from one of the Twin Cities’ largest groups of pediatric neurologists, pediatric rehabilitation medicine specialists and pediatric orthopedic surgeons.
 You might work with experts in cardiology and other areas related to muscle disorders, including: